 Each year Habitat for Humanity Capital District tithes a portion of our undesignated contributions to fund home building work in other nations.
 Since our inception, Habitat for Humanity Capital District has tithed over $90,000 to our partner countries, enabling the building of 33 homes internationally.

-As a nonprofit, ecumenical Christian organization, CDHFH is dedicated to elimating substandard housing – making adequate, affordable shelter a matter of conscience and action.
-Our ministry was founded on the deep conviction that everyman, woman and child should have a simple, decent place to live in dignity and safety.
+As a nonprofit, ecumenical Christian housing ministry, Habitat is dedicated to eliminating substandard housing – making adequate, affordable shelter a matter of conscience and action.
+Our ministry was founded on the deep conviction that every man, woman and child should have a simple, decent place to live in dignity and safety.

-CDHFH has an open-door policy.
-We welcome everyone who desires to be a part of our work.
+Habitat welcomes people from all walks of life to partner in serving families in need and creating a better community for everyone who lives here.
 We build with people in need regardless of race, religion, or ethnicity and we welcome volunteers and supporters of all backgrounds.

 Habitat’s ministry is based on the conviction that to follow the teachings of Jesus Christ, we must love and care for one another.
 Our love must not be words only- it must be true love, which shows itself in action.